BLEUROY-HIGHCO/server-config/README.md

 For vim, look at [stephpy-vim-config](https://github.com/stephpy/vim-config), this is the same config, without:
 - ACK bundle, which needs ack to be installed
 - phpcs bundle, which needs PhpCodeSniffer to be installed
+- taglist bundle, which needs Exhuberant Ctags to be installed

 ## Config useful